-That time when Harvey's hamburgers came to Toronto
+This is what it was like when Harvey's hamburgers first came to Toronto

 Syron said Mauran's burger chain was the first to flame-grill burgers to order and allow customers to add as many toppings--lettuce, pickles, tomatoes, cheeses, and sauces--as they liked, free of charge.